TheBlueBurger/blueutilities/README.md

 # What is this?

-This is a module that adds a few functions I think default Javascript is missing.
-It has typescript typings and i'll add more soon!
+This is a module that adds a few functions.
+It has typescript typings, and I'll add more soon!

 # Installation